 National School Lunch Program

-The National School Lunch Program (NSLP) is the Nation's second largest food and nutrition assistance program.
-In fiscal year (FY) 2019, it operated in nearly 100,000 public and nonprofit private schools (grades PK-12) and residential child care institutions.
-The NSLP provided low-cost or free lunches to 29.4 million children daily at a total cost of $14.1 billion.
-Average participation was less than 1 percent below that of the previous FY and about 8 percent lower than in FY 2011, when average participation peaked at 31.8 million children.
+The National School Lunch Program (NSLP) is typically the Nation's second largest food and nutrition assistance program.
+NSLP operates in nearly 100,000 public and nonprofit private schools (grades PK-12) and residential child care institutions.
+On average, the NSLP provided low-cost or free lunches to 29.6 million children each school day in fiscal year (FY) 2019, at a total cost of $14.2 billion.

-In FY 2019, school cafeterias served nearly 5 billion lunches, with nearly three-quarters of the lunches free or at a reduced price.
-ERS-sponsored research found that children from food-insecure and marginally secure households were more likely to eat school meals and received more of their food and nutrient intake from school meals than did other children (see Children's Food Security and Intakes from School Meals: Final Report).
+In FY 2020, 76.9 percent of all NSLP meals were served free or at a reduced price, about 2.7 percentage points more than in the previous fiscal year.
+ERS-sponsored research found that children from food-insecure and marginally food-secure households were more likely to eat school meals, and received more of their food and nutrient intake from school meals than did other children.
+To learn more, please see: